clovis-p/mandelbrot-mapper/README.md

 * Minus key (-) : zoom out
 * ESC key : quit

-Note that zooming too much breaks it and rendering is pretty slow as it is only done with the CPU.
+Rendering is pretty slow as it is only done with the CPU.
 I'm getting 1 to 15 frames per second on my machine, depending on the resolution and the complexity of what is currently being rendered.

 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/clovis-p/mandelbrot-mapper/main/screenshot.png)